-The Xaptum Edge Network Fabric (ENF) is a secure, IPv6 overlay network for IoT devices.
+The Xaptum Edge Network Fabric is a secure, IPv6 overlay network for edge devices.

 The ENF isolates devices from the public Internet, while still taking advantage of the public Internet to provide global availability for devices.
 Devices establish a secure tunnel to the ENF over any last-mile Internet connection, much like a laptop establishing a VPN connection to an enterprise network.
 All traffic to the device is then routed via the ENF where malicious traffic can be monitored and blocked.